 Want to serve this vegan caesar salad on the side of another main course?
 Great!
 I’ve got a few suggestions for you, though practically any meal will work:

-While you obviously can’t freeze the salad itself or the croutons, you can freeze the dressing for up to 2 months in a tightly sealed jar or airtight container.
+• Freeze the Caesar salad dressing.
+You can freeze the dressing for up to 2 months in a tightly sealed jar or airtight container.

 Enjoy, friends!